bshack/white-label-model/README.md

 modelColor.destroy();
 ```

-This delete all the data and remove all listeners on the model.
+This will delete all the data and remove all listeners for the model.

 ## Collection Usage